yclas/geo/README.md

-# geo
+# Geo location Yclas

-Geo location per country, import tables for Yclas.com
+In this repository you will find tables per country with geolocation information for each of them so you can easily import them into your [Yclas](https://yclas.com) installation.